sharmapn/sharmapn.github.io/researchprojects.md

 Research Projects

-I am looking forward to supervise research students in OSS decision-making and spatial data security.
+I am looking forward to supervise research students in open Source Software (OSS) decision-making and spatial data security.

 <b>OSS decision-making</b>
 - Continuing my research on decision-making processes in OSS communities, I am interested in development of automated tools that examine these aspects: